hessnt30/blockops-v2/README.md

 ## websocket.js

 Handles WebSocket connections, message dispatch, and event subscriptions for real-time features.

-You will need to have a minecraft server.jar available to test with.
-Once you have the server, you will need to input your server's file location into websocket.js.
-(Should move this to .env soon)

 Go to `Console` in the side navbar to see it in action